ollime/cli-program/README.md

 # Notes CLI program

+A note-taking tool that formats notes as .html or .txt files.
+Built with the ratatui Rust crate.\
+I made this to create nicely formatted notes to share with others on a personal website.

+## Features

 - Creates tabs for multiple notes
 - Export to .html (styled & plain) and .txt files
 - The user can then modify, restyle, upload, etc. the .html file as needed